Home About Us Products Certifications Blog Get a Quote →

 SMETA Audit India Garments: Social Compliance Guide

-What Is a SMETA Audit and Why It Matters for Garment Buyers
+What a SMETA Audit Is and Why Garment Buyers Need It

-What a SMETA Audit Covers in an Indian Garment Factory
+What a SMETA Audit Actually Examines on the Factory Floor

-How SMETA Complements GOTS, WRAP Gold, and ISO 9001
+How SMETA Fits Alongside GOTS, WRAP and ISO Certifications

 Key Takeaways